Red-Panda-Studios/fagflag/README.md

 - **Generate Vector Flags (SVG)**: Generate pride flags in SVG format with a fixed aspect ratio.
 - **Color Schemes**: Includes several popular pride flag color schemes (e.g., Transgender, Gay, Bi, Nonbinary).
 - **Output Flexibility**: Supports generating flags in either "bitmap" (PNG) or "vector" (SVG) formats.
 - **Customizable Sizes**: Bitmap flags can be generated in different sizes with user-defined width and height.
+By default, flags are generated with a 1:1 aspect ratio (e.g., 512x512).
-- **Overlay PNG**: Option to overlay a PNG image (resized to fit the flag) on the generated bitmap flags.
+- **Overlay PNG**: Option to overlay a PNG image on the generated bitmap flags.
+The image will be resized to fit the flag and centered without stretching.

 ## Installation